Battle of La Mesa

-The Battle of La Mesa was the final battle of the California Campaign during the Mexican–American War, occurring on January 9, 1847, in present-day Vernon, California, the day after the Battle of Rio San Gabriel.
+The Battle of La Mesa (also known as the Battle of Los Angeles) was the final battle of the California Campaign during the Mexican–American War, occurring on January 9, 1847, in present-day Vernon, California, the day after the Battle of Rio San Gabriel.
 The battle was a victory for the United States Army under Commodore Robert F. Stockton and General Stephen Watts Kearny.

 Background

-Not finding any Californians at Governor Pío Pico's ranch, the Americans under Stockton and Kearny crossed the plain between the San Gabriel River and the Los Angeles River called La Mesa.
+Not finding any Californios at Governor Pío Pico's ranch, the Americans under Stockton and Kearny crossed the plain between the San Gabriel River and the Los Angeles River called La Mesa.
 They encountered José María Flores' 300-strong force of Californio militia, including artillery, near where the city of Vernon now stands, about four miles south of Los Angeles.

 Battle

-The Californian guns were ineffective, while the American guns responded from their square as the Americans advanced.
+The Californio guns were ineffective, while the American guns responded from their square as the Americans advanced.
 Flores extended his line and brought up two more guns.
 Stockton halted and formed his guns into a single battery.
 After fifteen minutes, Stockton's fire drove the Californian artillery from effective range.
 Flores sent his lancers against the American left flank but were driven back; most of his men deserted, allowing the Americans to advance into Los Angeles.